Read our 2024 annual report

 Overall impact

-Livelihoods and emergency funds
+Livelihoods and emergency assistance

 How we're helping Ukraine

-We're working hard to respond to the growing needs in Ukraine through emergency programming and early economic recovery.
+Concern is responding to the growing needs in Ukraine through emergency programming and early economic recovery.

 Latest from Ukraine